The Tyranny of Status Quo

 Here at GridX we are driven to deliver on our clean energy future, regardless of how complex a journey that may be.

-To be successful, we must learn from others in the industry.
+To be successful, we must learn from others in the utility industry, from startups to established industry cornerstones.
 That is why we are talking to people who are instrumental in building our future grid, in our new podcast, With Great Power.
 Last week, Brad Langley (the show’s host and our VP of marketing), sat down with Lon Huber, Senior Vice President of Pricing and Customer Solutions at Duke Energy.

-Lon and his team have many responsibilities, from leveraging customer insights and analytics to create innovative programs to coming up with new ways to price and bundle electricity services.
+Lon and his team at the Charlotte-based energy provider have many responsibilities, from leveraging customer insights and analytics to create innovative programs to coming up with new ways to price and bundle electric utility services.
 At the heart of it all is this basic truth: We cannot achieve our decarbonization goals without making energy customers a significant part of the solution.

-The future of energy requires distributed energy resources and advanced rates, among other innovative technologies and solutions, but that is not always synonymous with affordability.
+The future of energy requires distributed energy resources (DERs) and advanced rates, among other innovative technologies and solutions, but that is not always synonymous with affordability.
 One of the most important roads on the journey to our clean energy future is successfully navigating that divide.
+Optimization of customer experience is vital to utility company innovation.
+When utility companies try new operating models and innovate to embrace emerging technology and meet regulatory requirements, it’s essential to keep the customer in focus.

-For an example of a product/program that gives customers an innovative distributed energy resource, while also offering the opportunity to save money, Huber points to Duke Energy’s partnership with the Ford Motor Company.
+For an example of a product/initiative that gives customers an innovative distributed energy resource, while also offering the opportunity to save money, Huber points to Duke Energy’s partnership with the Ford Motor Company.

 Incentives will reduce vehicle lease payments for program participants who lease an eligible electric vehicle (EV), including Ford F-150 Lightning trucks.
 In exchange, customers will allow their EVs to feed energy back to the grid – helping to balance it during peak demand.